Vietnam.vn - Nền tảng quảng bá Việt Nam

 With the current shipping contract set to expire at the end of this year, a major turning point is imminent.
 If the deal is renewed, it is likely to see changes in the volume and structure of the deal.

-Under the current five-year contract with Ukraine, Russia’s daily transit capacity is 109 million cubic metres of gas.
-After the deal expires in December, capacity will likely drop to 40 million cubic metres per day – the current flow through Kiev – further reducing revenues.
+Under the existing five-year contract with Ukraine, Russia is to transport 109 million cubic metres of gas daily.
+Once the deal expires in December, that will likely drop to 40 million cubic metres a day – the current flow through Kiev – further reducing revenues.

 Source